BACherif/minLynk/README.md

 # minLynk
-an URL retrecissor with php and tailwindcss.
+an URL retrecissor with php and tailwindcss. <br>
 You can try it just here : minlynk.rf.gd